knobs-dials/find-py-versions/README.md

 Quick and dirty script to list all the python installations and virtual environments I can find.

+Just trying to understand this mess ...though of course that potentially includes understanding all project/package managers think about this too...

 Uses `locate` to not have to scan your filesystem every time, so
 * won't work on installs without it installed, e.g. containers, some slimmed down server setups
 * you may want to `updatedb` if you want it to be up to date

-Just trying to understand this mess ...though of course that potentially includes understanding all project managers think about this too :)

 ## Example output